National Policy

 The National Policy was a Canadian economic program introduced by John A. Macdonald's Conservative Party in 1876.
 After Macdonald led the Conservatives to victory in the 1878 Canadian federal election, he began implementing his policy in 1879.
 The protective policy had shown positive responses in the economy with new industries flourishing Canada's economy in the 1880s.
 John A. Macdonald combined three elements as a strategy for the post-Confederation economy.
-First, by calling for high tariffs on imported manufactured items to protect the manufacturing industry.
-Second, by calling for a massive expansion of physical infrastructure, such as roads and railroads.
-Finally, enabled and supported by the former two, by promoting population growth, particularly in western Canada.
-The building of the Canadian Pacific Railway, and the fostering of immigration to Western Canada.
+First, he called for high tariffs on imported manufactured items to protect the manufacturing industry.
+Second, he called for a massive expansion of physical infrastructure, such as roads and railroads.
+Finally, enabled and supported by the former two, he promoted population growth (particularly in western Canada), the building of the Canadian Pacific Railway, and the fostering of immigration to Western Canada.
 Macdonald campaigned on the policy in the 1878 election, and defeated the Liberal Party, which supported free trade.
 It lasted from 1879 until sometime in the early 1950s.

+Terminology and usage

+The term National Policy originally aimed to create a true country with a national economy.
+Over time, the term became associated with the entire Tory platform for developing the economy, especially increased immigration to Western Canada and the development of the Canadian Pacific Railway's transcontinental line.

-Central policies
+Key policies

-John A. Macdonald, previously the inaugural Prime Minister of Canada from 1867 until he resigned in 1873, returned to power in 1878 after his electoral victory that year, which enabled him to implement the National Policy.
-The policy had three-parts which would improve and expand Canada's future, including:
+John A. Macdonald, previously the inaugural Prime Minister of Canada from 67 until he resigned in 1873, returned to power in 1878 after his electoral victory that year, which enabled him to implement the National Policy.
+The policy had three-parts which would improve and expand Canada's economy, including:

-Promoting Canadian industries
+Promoting Canadian industries and manufacturers

-Macdonald influenced Canadians to buy Canadian products to promote Canada's economy.
-The problems were that the railways were easily importing goods and products from the United States that were much cheaper than Canadian-made goods.
-Macdonald proposed to put tax or tariffs on American imported goods and products.
+John Macdonald influenced Canadians to buy Canadian products in support of Canada's economy.
+Easily imported goods and products from the United States were much cheaper than Canadian-made goods.
+Macdonald proposed to put taxes or tariffs on American imported goods and products.